ADX Florence: Inmate population

-One cell block at Florence was once known as "Bombers Row" because five notable terrorists, four of whom are/were domestic terrorists, were held there: Timothy McVeigh, Terry Nichols, Ramzi Yousef, Eric Rudolph, and Ted Kaczynski.
+One cell block at Florence was once known as "Bombers Row" because a number of particularly notable terrorists, including notable domestic terrorists, were held there: Timothy McVeigh, Ramzi Yousef, and Ted Kaczynski.

-Despite the extreme security measures to deter disruptive, violent, and dangerous behavior among inmates, there have been murders at ADX.
-Silvestre Rivera and Richard Santiago were both charged with the first degree murder of Manuel Torres, a high-level member of the Mexican Mafia.
-Left alone with no guard supervision in the prison yard on the morning of April 21, 2005, Rivera and Santiago were videotaped brutally beating and stomping Torres to death.
-Rivera pled not guilty due to self-defense.
-Prosecutors intended to seek the death penalty against Rivera and Santiago, but they were both given life sentences for the murders.
-Today, Santiago remains incarcerated at ADX, while Rivera is currently serving his life sentence in USP Hazleton.

-In January 2021, a British judge ruled that Julian Assange could not be extradited to the US on the grounds that Assange would likely be housed at ADX, where there was a high risk he would commit suicide due to the conditions at the facility.
-This ruling was later overturned on appeal in December 2021.

 Prison facility

 ADX Florence is a 37 acre complex located at 5880 Highway 67, in an unincorporated area, with a Florence, Colorado, postal address.
 It is located about 100 mi south of Denver and 40 mi south of Colorado Springs.
 It is part of the Federal Correctional Complex, Florence (FCC Florence) which consists of three correctional facilities, each with a different security rating.

 The majority of the facility is above ground, with the exception of a subterranean corridor that links cellblocks to the lobby.
 Each cell contains a desk, stool, and bed, constructed almost entirely of poured concrete, as well as a toilet that shuts off if blocked, a shower that runs on a timer to prevent flooding, and a sink lacking a potentially dangerous tap.
-Rooms may also be fitted with polished steel mirrors bolted to the wall, an electric light that can be shut off only remotely, a radio, and a television that shows recreational, educational, and religious programming.
+Cells are also fitted with polished steel mirrors bolted to the wall, electric lights that can be shut off or dimmed by the inmate, a radio, and a television given to inmates for good behavior; as of 2018, the television system included institution-run channels featuring announcements and educational courses, a number of general and specialty news and entertainment channels, and PG-rated films shown through the CCTV system.